The romantic two-hander will officially open Aug. 7 and continue through Aug. 23.

 "When Bruce (James Wirt) and Sue (Julia Stiles) meet four weeks after an uncharacteristic one-night-stand, Sue has this to say to him: one, I had a great time with you that night and two, let's never see each other again," press notes state.
 "Thus begins a 4,000 mile journey well beyond the confines of their carefully structured worlds.
 Bruce is fueled by an overwhelming but undefined compulsion to join her in Phoenix.
 Sue is reluctantly charmed by his persistence, but steadfast in her resolve to keep him at bay.
 Both are forced to consider a whole new world of possibility, though not one free of difficulty and loss."

+The design team for Phoenix will be announced at a later date.
 A film adaptation of Phoenix, directed by Amy Redford, is currently in development.